 A good sun safety rule is to wait until 15 minutes after you apply sunscreen to go outside.
 This rule helps prevent sun damaged faces from exposed skin before the sunscreen is ready.
 A good sunscreen with at least SPF 30 will protect your face and any exposed limbs that you put it on.
 Your nose is an important spot to cover as well as your ears.
 Not only are they often forgotten, but they are also prone to skin cancers.
 When you’re in the water or outdoors for a long time, reapply sunscreen every hour.

-Put on a hat.
+To protect your eyes and face, put on a hat.
 For additional coverage on your face, a hat is essential.
 Skin cancer prevention experts recommend this for people who have had previous cancer cells removed from their face.
 A hat plus sunscreen provides almost 100% protection when you must be outside for a little while.
+You should also keep your face clean, hydrated, and healthy looking by using a high-quality collagen serum, which will help regulate your facial skin as well as help curb skin flair-ups.

 A lot of people want to know how to tan and not burn.
 There are two kinds of sunscreen.
 One uses chemicals that alter UV radiation, so it doesn’t harm your cells.
 The other uses something like zinc to block the sun from penetrating your skin.
 While a little tanning may occur if you use a low SPF, the best sun precautions should not cause you to burn.